-Many shoes seem to be for long-time runners who don’t shy away from investing in their running, so it’s hard to find what you’ll benefit from.
-You don’t run marathons, you don’t do triathlons (yet!), and you want something simple that won’t break the bank.
+Well…yes and no. Many shoes seem to be for long-time runners who don’t shy away from investing in their running, so it’s hard to find what you’ll benefit from.
+You don’t run marathons (yet!), you don’t do triathlons (yet!), and you want something simple that won’t break the bank.

 While many novice runners don’t understand why a good pair of shoes is crucial to a great run, experienced athletes would be the first to tell you that proper footwear is the foundation for success.

-For a beginner pair of running shoes, the most important thing is comfort and stability.
-It’s likely as a beginner you may not run correctly for your knees and feet, so you’ll want a pair of shoes that can help counter that.
+For a beginner pair of running shoes, the most important things are comfort and stability.
+It’s likely that, as a beginner, you may not run correctly for your knees and feet, so you’ll want a pair of shoes that can help counter that.

 Every year there seems to be a whole new list of shoes to choose from.
-To make the decision easier, we’ve broken down the best running shoes for beginners.
+To make your decision easier, we’ve broken down the best running shoes for beginners.
+Welcome to running!

 Top 3 Best and Favorites

 Brooks is, for good reason, one of the most popular running brands, for new and experienced runners alike.
 The Launch 6 is a popular shoe for those who need to take a little bit of stress off of their knees and ankles.

 First, comfort: the Launch 6’s ample cushioning is made up of a BioMogo DNA, which helps with extra support in the heel and forefoot of the shoe.
 This technology gives you nearly 30 percent extra cushioning, making it a must-have for beginners.